Contributors

 Nicky Matheson-Durrant

 A potted profile of Nicola Matheson-Durrant: Boarder at Farringtons School in Chislehurst, Kent.
 Won Junior Sports Woman of the Year and Senior Sports Woman of the Year.
 Obtained BA Hons Law Degree from South Bank Poly 1981/2.
-Classmates include: Nick Munday, Solicitor, Alison Russell, QC.
+Classmates include: Nick Munday, Solicitor, Alison Russell KC.
 Hewlett Packard Ltd 1982-1986.
 First woman to be awarded the British Safety Council Risk Management diploma in 1984.
 Self-styled, part-time self emp. lawyer and single mum for years.
 Founder of Divorce Zone, Family Law Clinic and Legal Advice Clinic.
 Lives with husband and kids in Ascot.
 Eats & drinks at same restaurant at DJ Chris Evans!